pgroenbaek/tsre5-trainsimcom-fork-qt6/README.md

 ![TSRE](./tsre_appdata/0.697/load.png)

 # TSRE5
 OpenRails editors and tools.

-This is based off the v0.7.012 codebase as of January 2024.
-There are multiple changes in functionality that may or may not be present in future versions issued by Goku.
+**Note:** This repository is archived and not actively maintained.
+It served as an experimental version of the TSRE5 Trainsim.com Fork to spearhead an upgrade to Qt6 and modernize the build system.

+The stable version of the Trainsim.com Fork is [available here](https://github.com/eric-from-trainsim/TSRE5-Trainsim.Com-Fork).

 Full change log and testing versions are available at Trainsim.com